Embird Embroidery Software

 Solutions:

-1. Do not use too many nodes.
-Curves allow you to create smooth outlines even with a small number of nodes.
+1. Avoid using too many nodes.
+Curves allow for smooth outlines even with a small number of nodes.

-2. Make sure that the two sides of the column do not intersect each other.
+2. Ensure the two sides of the column do not intersect.

 Column with pattern

-Both a Column and a Column with Pattern can be used with the envelope.
+Both Column and Column with Pattern objects can be used with the envelope effect.

 Column with Envelope Effect